BARCELONA TRAVEL GUIDE

-Barcelona is an absolute must-see for any budding or seasoned traveller alike.
+I consider Barcelona to be an absolute must-see for any budding or seasoned traveller.
 The incredible architecture and outstanding cuisine, alongside the picturesque beaches and booming nightlife, is sure to be a big hit for anyone travelling to the Catalonian capital.

 Fall in love with the humble and family-run businesses just as much as the grand and stunning architecture.
-Barcelona’s identity is clear, and that’s exactly why so many people love it.
+Barcelona’s identity is clear, and that’s exactly why so many people, myself included, love it.

 Contents